-Since receiving a gift of Five Quarters, Guardian food writer Rachel Roddy’s Italian cookbook, I have enjoyed exploring the beautiful simplicity of traditional Roman cuisine.
-The detail and knowledge in her sensual prose draws you into her kitchen in Testaccio, colourfully opening up the foundations of Italian cooking.
+Since receiving a gift of Five Quarters – Guardian food writer Rachel Roddy’s Italian cookbook – I have enjoyed exploring the beautiful simplicity of traditional Roman cuisine.
+The detail and knowledge in her prose draws you into her kitchen in Testaccio, colourfully opening up the foundations of Italian cooking.
 Nourishing soups make it effortless to be both seasonal and healthy; simple recurring ingredients make her recipes both cheap and easy to plan; detailed descriptions of techniques fill the book, perfectly fitting the bill for my mantra for healthy home cooking.

-200g of small tubes of pasta or broken tagliatelle (optional)
+- 200g of small tubes of pasta or broken tagliatelle

-Finely dice the onions, carrots and celery.
-Heat the olive oil in a heavy-based pan and add the chopped vegetables, gently cooking them over a low heat for 10 minutes.
+Very finely dice the onion, celery/fennel and carrots – quarter these lengthways and then slice thinly.
+Heat the oil in a heavy-based pan, when hot add the fennel seeds.
+Seconds later, add the chopped vegetables – gently cooking them over a low heat for 10 minutes.
 Take care not to let the soffritto catch, it should be cooked slowly and stirred carefully.
-Finely chop the chilli and crush the garlic with the blade of your knife, adding these to the pan with the bay leaves and fennel seeds.
+Finely chop the chilli and crush the garlic, adding these to the pan with the bay leaves.
 Cook for another few minutes until the soffritto is soft and fragrant.

 Add the tin of tomatoes, breaking them up with a wooden spoon and turn the heat up slightly to get the pan bubbling.
 Add about 250ml of hot water and the Parmesan rind (if using) and simmer, covered on a low heat for 20 minutes.
 Remove the tougher part of the stalks from the cavolo nero and roughly shred.
 Add to the pan the cooked cannellini beans, along with some of the water from their tin.
 At this point I remove the Parmesan and use a stick blender to blend about 1/5 of the soup in the pan, giving it a more dense consistency.
 Season well with salt and black pepper.